With Manchin deal, talk of Biden's climate emergency declaration may be dead

 "So, the White House would be buying itself a referendum every six months on climate change in Congress," she says.
 "I doubt that's a vote in the 'pro' column here."

-The limits of any president to unilaterally effect climate policy, too, have become all too evident in recent years, says Elisabeth Gilmore, an associate professor of environmental science and policy at Clark University.
+The limits of any president to unilaterally effect climate policy, too, have become all too evident in recent years, says Elisabeth Gilmore, a visiting professor at the Edward J. Bloustein School of Planning and Public Policy at Rutgers and an associate professor at Carleton University in Ottawa.

 "Moving from the Obama administration to the Trump administration, I think we had already seen the challenges of trying to move forward [on] a lot of policies, but also climate policy through executive orders alone."